tokio-rs/tokio/CONTRIBUTING.md

 #### Integration tests

-Integration tests go in the crate that they are test.
+Integration tests go in the same crate as the code they are testing.
 Each sub crate should have a `dev-dependency` on `tokio` itself.
 This makes all Tokio utilities available to use in tests, no matter the crate being tested.

 The best strategy for writing a new integration test is to look at existing integration tests in the crate and following the style.